 When building any new habit, it’s helpful to link it to a part of your regular daily routine.
 That way, each day when you do that regular routine, it’ll become a subconscious trigger to also do your new habit.
 For example, adding some sort of movement into your day each morning after waking up will create a placeholder that will trigger your mind to think about exercising after waking each morning.

 5. Embrace your negativity, then let it go.

-To rid yourself of the “screw-it” mentality, you must first get to know it well.
+To rid yourself of the “just can’t do it” mentality, you must first get to know it well.
 Examine the thought process you have around exercise and identify the moment that you usually opt out.
 Now you have powerful information to work with!
 It’s those opt-out moments that must be removed to create better habits.
-For example, if you’re someone who’s always too tired to motivate after work, then starting an early routine will remove your “screw-it” moment.
-If you’re someone who is stressed for time in the morning, then following the planning steps above will take away the morning “screw-it” response.
+For example, if you’re someone who’s always too tired to motivate after work, then starting an early routine will remove your “just can’t do it” moment.
+If you’re someone who is stressed for time in the morning, then following the planning steps above will take away the morning “just can’t do it” response.

 I love the feeling after I have done some early morning exercise.
 I feel like I am fully awake and my brain space is clear and open for the day ahead.